 Have a long-term financial plan and manage your investments and money in accordance with that plan.
 Resist short term bets and so-called “sure fire” opportunities and maintain a longer-term perspective with your investments and your finances in general.

 Do you remember all the unfortunate people who only invested in bank shares or bought rental properties with little or no equity?
-These people were decimated by the financial crash through having all their eggs in one basket.
+These people were decimated by the financial crash by having all their eggs in one basket.
 We’ve learned that having a well-diversified investment approach with different assets (shares, property, cash, bonds) in different sectors and regions softens the blow of any downturn.
 There are many investment funds available that make this very easy to achieve.

 Have a safety net

 When an economic crash happens, there can be numerous knock-on effects for people – salary reductions and a large increase in unemployment were two of the most unwelcome effects of the last crash.
 Unfortunately, household costs don’t reduce – the mortgage still needs to be paid and other bills covered.
-This causes significant issues for people with no cash buffer, as they struggle to deal with banks and other creditors, resulting in significant financial pressure, stress and a dramatic fall-off in lifestyle.
+This causes significant issues for people with no cash buffer, as they struggle to deal with banks and other creditors, resulting in significant financial pressure, stress, and a dramatic fall-off in lifestyle.
 Having a cash buffer is really important for dealing with short-term shocks.

 Have an expert in your corner